Commonwealth Legislative Priorities

 PRPS is a state affiliate of the National Recreation and Park Association (NRPA) and supports the advocacy work of NRPA in the following areas.

 See NRPA’s Take Action Advocacy Insider Advocacy Resources Park Champions Initiative

 Land and Water Conservation Fund (LWCF)

 NRPA supports a permanently authorized and fully funded Land and Water Conservation Fund (LWCF) with a minimum of 40% of the annual LWCF appropriations allocated to the State Assistance Program.
 This includes robust funding for the Outdoor Recreation Legacy Partnership (ORLP) urban competitive grant program.
-LWCF is scheduled to expire in October 2018.
+LWCF has expired, but is expected to be voted upon by the end of 2018.

 Environmental Education (No Child Left Inside)